evermeer/EVReflection/Source/Realm/README.md

-EVReflection/MoyaRxSwift
+EVReflection/Realm
 ============

-This is the sub specification for a Moya plus RxSwift Observable extension for EVReflection
+This is the sub specification for a [Realm](https://realm.io) extension for EVReflection

 # General information